Do you like to sell items online? If so, you’ve likely heard of eBay. Many people think the platform is the best place to sell stuff online.

 If you want to make money on Amazon but don’t want to deal with shipping, Fulfillment by Amazon (known as Amazon FBA) can help.

-With Amazon FBA, you focus on selling the items while the site handles all the shipping logistics.
+With Amazon FBA, you focus on selling your items while the site handles all the shipping logistics.
 Check out the course by our friends at The Selling Family to help you learn how to grow an Amazon FBA business.

 - Pros: Can sell most things online, large customer base, trade-in items